-On April 8, 2016 the Company entered into a full service consulting agreement with Chord to provide advisory accounting services to the Company.
-Under the terms of the agreement, the Company paid Chord up to \$5,000 per month to perform back office accounting functions, accounting analysis and financial reporting prior to the Company's filing of its Registration Statement on Form 10 on August 28, 2015, and \$7,500 per month following that date.
+On April 8, 2016, the Company entered into a full service consulting agreement with Chord to provide advisory accounting services to the Company.
+Under the terms of the agreement, the Company paid Chord up to \$5,000 per month to perform back office accounting functions, accounting analysis and financial reporting prior to the Company's filing of its Registration Statement on Form 10 on July 27, 2016, and \$7,500 per month following that date.
 Either party upon 30-days written notice can terminate the agreement.
-In addition to these services, Mr. Horin, a Managing Partner of Chord, will serve as the Company's Interim Chief Financial Officer.
+In addition to these services, Mr. Horin, a Managing Partner of Chord, serves as the Company's Interim Chief Financial Officer.
 Chord also provides advisory accounting services to Fortress under a separate agreement.
-For the three months ended September 30, 2016 and 2015, the Company recognized approximately \$17,500 and nil, respectively.
-For the nine months ended September 30, 2016 and for the period from March 13, 2015 (inception) to September 30, 2015, the Company recognized approximately \$30,300 and nil, respectively, in general and administrative expenses on the Condensed Statements of Operations, related to this agreement.
+For the three months ended March 31, 2017 and 2016, \$22,500 and \$950, respectively, of expense was recognized.

-Fortress Note Payable
+Fortress Note